pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 }
 ```

 If you are unfamiliar with Rust enums, it's a powerful construct that allows you to associate data with your enum case.
-In Computer Science, that is called a tagged union and I've personally quickly fallen in love with what this brings to Rust - basically type-safe domain data modelling and manipulation.
+In Computer Science, that is called a tagged union and I've personally quickly fallen in love with what this brings to Rust - basically fully type-safe domain data modelling and manipulation.
 Have a peek at the [Rust book section](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html) if you have never written Rust.

-The serde macros you can see used here and there allow me to seamlessly deserialize raw data directly into the correct Rust representation, without any further code.
+The `serde` macros you can see used here and there allow me to seamlessly deserialize raw data directly into the correct Rust representation, without any further code.
 The type dispatch I'm speaking of in the comment allows this to work, since every JSON item from the API has a type field that can be "story", "comment" and so on.
-Similarly, case mismatch between "Story" and "story" is just one line away.
+Similarly, case mismatch between "Story" and "story" is just one Rust line away.

 Then came the actual networking code, which sounds trivial but is not that simple due to the usage limits of the API and the concurrency I've used to efficiently fetch the hundreds of comments that regularly answer to a posted story.

-I won't show you snippets here since it's quite hard to get the ful picture without viewing the [code itself](https://github.com/pierreyoda/hncli/blob/main/src/api.rs).
-It was my first time doing asynchronous Rust and using reqwest so there's probably a lot of room for improvement here, and error handling in closures make the implementation a bit awkward-looking at times.
+I won't show you snippets here since it's quite hard to get the full picture without viewing the [code itself](https://github.com/pierreyoda/hncli/blob/main/src/api.rs).
+It was my first time doing asynchronous Rust and using `reqwest` so there's probably a lot of room for improvement here, and error handling in closures makes the implementation a bit awkward-looking at times.

 I won't get into the whole `.await` postfix syntax debate which did feel unusual as I'm also a heavy Typescript user, and will just say that in practice it works well for chaining instructions in a functional style, not to mention Rust error propagation working just like in synchronous code.